pjolson/MySuiteBlog/blog/searchanatomy1.md

 ### A.	Search Title

 Search Title should be a descriptive title that tells the user what the purpose of the search is.
-This title will appear in the Global Search for users that have access to this saved search
+This title will appear in the Global Search for users that have access to this saved search.

 ### B.	ID

 The ID field is set when creating the saved search or can be updated by clicking the Change ID button at the top.
 When setting this ID, begin with an underscore and then choose a descriptive name.

-These IDs can be referenced in script and are much easier to read in script in they are descriptive.
+These IDs can be referenced in script and are much easier to read in script if they are descriptive.
 If you do not set an ID, the system will choose a generic id like custsearch76.

 ### C.	Owner